blainehansen/macro-ts/README.md

 ## Roadmap

 - [ ] Improve performance through caching, both of file data and build outputs.
-- [ ] Provide nice "codeframe" error functionality to macro functions.
+- [ ] Generalize compilation functions to allow using `macro-ts` to be used as the foundation of arbitrary specialized typesafe compilers, like a web application bundler.